ByteDance

 The character raises their sword dramatically, cape billowing in strong wind, dust particles catching light.
 Dynamic camera angle rising upward.

-Fast tier (10 cr/s) is your "motion sketch pad."
-A 5-second test clip costs just 50 credits — generate 4 variations for 200 credits total to find the right motion direction, then render the winner in Standard (100 credits) or Pro (25 credits flat).
-Total exploration + final: ~225-300 credits vs 400+ credits if you iterated in Standard.
+Fast tier is your "motion sketch pad."
+Generate 4 short variations to find the right motion direction, then render the winner in Standard or Seedance 2 Pro.
+Total exploration plus final stays faster than iterating every pass in Standard or Pro.

 Seedance handles illustration-to-video and anime-to-video better than most models.
 The dramatic, high-energy rendering style suits digital art, concept art, and anime where exaggerated motion is desirable.
 For photographic images of real people, Kling 3.0 Pro produces more natural results.